Susheel Kaur

-Sardarni Bibi Susheel Kaur also referred to as Mata Susheel Kaur (died 1716) was the wife of Sikh military leader Banda Singh Bahadur, who established the first Sikh raj and the mother of his son, Ajai Singh.
+Susheel Kaur also referred to as Mata Susheel Kaur was the wife of Sikh General Banda Singh Bahadur, who established the first Sikh state and the mother of his son, Ajai Singh.
 She was the only daughter of Maharaja Udai Singh of Chamba.

 Early life and marriage

 Susheel Kaur was born as Rajkumari Susheel Kanwar to Maharaja Udai Singh.
 Like the princesses of her time she was trained in sword fighting, equestrianism, as well as arts and craft; she was skilled in embroidery handicraft of the Chamba Rumal.
 Her known physical and personal attributes describe her as being extremely beautiful, graceful and delicate.
-Max Arthur Macauliffe describes her as a "Goddess of Love".
+Max Arthur Macauliffe describes her as a "Goddess of Love" the physical embodiment of Rati.

 Udai Singh invited Banda Singh to Chamba and following his brother Lakshman Singh's advised, proposed a wedding alliance to him.
-Banda Singh agreed and the wedding took place in March of 1711.
+Banda Singh agreed and the wedding took place in March 1711.
 Brought up as a Sahajdhari she became Sushil Kaur upon her marriage to the Banda Singh.
 In 1712, she gave birth to his son, Ajai Singh.